-1 Witch.
+1 Wit.
 Why, how now, Hecat', you look angerly.

-Hec Have I not reason, Beldams, as you are?
-Saucy, and overbold! how did you dare To trade and traffic with Macbeth, In riddles, and affairs of death?
-And I, the mistress of your Charms, The close contriver of all harms,

-Was never call'd to bear my part, Or shew the glory of our Art?
-And, which is worse, all you have done Hath been but for a weyward son, Spightful and wrathful, who, as others do, Loves for his own ends, not for you.
-But make amends now; get you gone, And at the pit of Acheron Meet me i' the morning; thither he Will come, to know his destiny; Your vessels and your spells provide, Your charms and every thing beside.
-I am for th' Air; this night I'll spend Unto a dismal fatal end; Great business must be wrought ere noon: Upon the corner of the Moon There hangs a vap'rous drop, profound; I'll catch it ere it come to ground; And that distill'd by magic slights,
+Hec.
+Have I not reason, Beldams, as you are?
+Sawcy, and over-bold! how did you dare To trade and traffick with Macbeth, In riddles and affairs of death?
+And I the mistress of your Charms, The close contriver of all harms, Was never call'd to bear my part, Or shew the glory of our Art?
+And which is worse, all you have done Hath been but for a weyward son; Spightful and wrathful, who, as others do, Loves for his own ends, not for you.
+But make amends now; get you gone, And at the pit of Acheron Meet me i'th' morning: thither he Will come, to know his destiny; Your vessels and your spells provide, Your Charms, and every thing beside.
+I am for th' Air: this night I'll spend Unto a dismal, fatal end.

-Shall raise such artificial sprights,

-As, by the strength of their illusion,

-Shall draw him on to his confusion.

-He shall spurn fate, scorn death, and bear

-His hopes 'bove wisdom, grace and fear;

-And you all know, Security

-Is mortal's chiefest enemy.
+Great business must be wrought ere noon: Upon the corner of the Moon There hangs a vap'rous drop, profound; I'll catch it ere it come to ground; And That, distill'd by magick slights, Shall raise such artificial sprights, As, by the strength of their illusion, Shall draw him on to his confusion.
+He shall spurn fate, scorn death, and bear His hopes 'bove wisdom, grace, and fear: And you all know, Security Is mortals chiefest enemy.
 [Musick and a Song.

-Hark, I am call'd; my little spirit, see,

-Sits in the foggy cloud, and stays for me.
+Hark, I am call'd; my little spirit, see, Sits in the foggy cloud, and stays for me.
 [Sing within.
 Come away, come away, &c.
-1 Witch.
+1 Wit.
 Come, let's make haste, she'll soon be back again.
-[Exeunt.

-SCENE VII.
+[Ex.

-Changes to a Chamber.
+SCENE changes to a chamber.